-Prevents females from going into heat, both dogs and cats can be very taxing to care for during their heat periods.
+It prevents females from going into heat; both dogs and cats can be very taxing to care for during their heat periods.
 They may pee in the house, make increased vocalizations, and make your family and friends uncomfortable.
 Male pets might also show up at your door unexpectedly.

 Decreases roaming in males.
 Male pets who are not neutered feel a deep instinctual urge to seek out females.
 This means they are more likely to run away or travel further from home.
 If you enjoy taking your pet to parks or on walks outside, they might feel very distracted and not behave because of their intense desire to wander.
 Neutering protects them by decreasing these urges.

 Saves you time and money.
-Unplanned litters are both expensive and time-consuming to properly care for.
+Unplanned litters are both expensive and time consuming to care for properly.
 You will need space, supplies, and savings for veterinary bills because both the mother and the newborns will require frequent veterinary appointments.
 And once the puppies or kittens start getting older, you will feel pressured to find homes for them somehow.
-No unplanned litters means less stress on your time and wallet.
+No unplanned litter means less stress on your time and wallet.